Ben-401/lab-401/install_ubuntu.md

 	recommended to "Load defaults", "Set time", "Set boot order to DVD->HDD", etc

 Boot from the DVD, and follow the instructions below.
+NOTE that some MACs may say that "Disk is not readible" -> press Ignore.

 Welcome
+	ensure "English"
 	select "Install Ubuntu"

 Preparing to install Ubuntu